4 Equity Release Costs in 2024: What You Need to Know

 Important:

-These charges usually work on a sliding scale, decreasing as time passes4, but make sure you are aware of how these charges are applied (as stipulated in your loan agreement).
+These charges usually work on a sliding scale, decreasing as time passes4, but make sure you are aware of how they are applied (as stipulated in your loan agreement).

 Do You Pay Interest on Equity Release?